Sedona’s Vortex Energy

 Anyone sensitive to subtle energies will no doubt feel the vortex energy throughout the area.
 Each site has a different combination of the vortex directions or types described above: electrical-masculine-upflow, magnetic-feminine-inflow, or a blend of the two.
 While not necessarily accurate from either a scientific or metaphysical point of view, these descriptions may help you to choose which sites to visit and to understand your experience of them according to your needs and goals during your time in Sedona.

-For example, the electrical-masculine-upflow vortex energy (which can be experienced at the airport site) may bring you to a higher spiritual perspective, from which you can experience your divine nature and gain strength to face soul-level problems.
+For example, the electrical-masculine-upflow vortex energy (which can be experienced at the Airport Mesa site) may bring you to a higher spiritual perspective, from which you can experience your divine nature and gain strength to face soul-level problems.

 The magnetic-feminine-inflow vortex energy flow (which can be experienced at Cathedral Rock) supports going inward and dealing with the feminine side of life.
 In addition to supporting you in healing past hurts, feminine energy enhances kindness, compassion, patience, and the ability to anticipate the impact of your actions when dealing with others.